AmitKumarDas/Decisions/blogs/objects_to_consider_in_oops.md

 ### Loops & Conditions Rule The Roost
-Take any programming logic from any real world software and more often than not, you will find yourselves navigating through its loops and if else branches.
-Does OOPs have anything to talk about loops & branches?
-How about trying to model these loops and conditions into objects.
-Yes, I am referring to collections here.
-However, I am not talking about arrays or maps.
-I am talking about making a collection of these objects as first class citizens similar to the object itself.
-Let us look at a piece of code to understand further.
+Take any programming logic from any real world software and more often than not, you will find yourselves navigating through its loops and if else branches. _Does OOPs have anything to talk about loops & branches?_ _How about modeling these loops and conditions into objects?_ Yes, I am referring to collections here.
+However, I am not talking about arrays or maps. _**I am indicating to make a collection of these objects as first class citizens similar to the object itself.**_ Let us look at a piece of code to understand further.

 ```go
 type storage struct {}